OxHainan/cloak-docs/docs/source/develop-cloak-smart-contract/cloak-language.rst

 * MPT, multi-party transaction, iff one involves variables from different parties.

 ------------------------
-A Simple Cloak contract
+A Simple Cloak Contract
 ------------------------
-Cloak contract is similar to a traditional solidity smart contract.
+Cloak contract is similar to a traditional Solidity smart contract.
 Let us begin with a simple example that supports Multi-Party Transaction(MPT) with different privacy policies.
 It is fine if you do not understand everything right now, we will go into more detail later.

 .. code-block::